 There is a lot going on in the market, but in an effort to keep things simple let’s take a look at just enough information to hold a conversation the next time your neighbor says they are thinking about selling their home…

-Key Stats: As of November there were only 1,186 homes active on the market in Dane County, down 36% from the 1,855 homes available just two years prior.
-For long term reference, November 2005 had nearly 4,000 homes active.
+- At year end there were only 991 homes active on the market in Dane County, down 38% from the 1,594 homes available just two years prior and the lowest total since we started tracking in 1997.
+For long term reference, at year end 2005 we had just over 4,000 homes active.
 The inventory problem is real.

-Despite low inventory the 8,051 sales in Dane County throughout 2017 were just 35 away from breaking the previous record of 8,086 set in 2016.
+- Despite low inventory, the 8,054 sales in Dane County throughout 2017 were just 31 away from breaking the previous record of 8,085 annual sales set in 2016.

-Median sales price in Dane County was up 8% in 2017 when compared to 2016.
+- Median sales price in Dane County was up nearly 8% in 2017 when compared to 2016.

 Advice For Buyers: It’s probably never been more important to have a highly qualified agent serving you as a buyer than it is today.
 With the speed of the market, along with the competitive nature of negotiations, you’ll want an agent on your side that is knowledgeable about the market, creative in drafting offers, and that has positive relationships with agents from numerous brokerages.
 Make sure your agent can connect you with the right professionals as well…sometimes getting the house simply means your agent connected you with the right mortgage lender.